PhillipUg/bubble-sort/README.md

-# bubble-sort
+# The Bubble Sort Algorithm
-The goal here is implementing the bubble sort algorithm
+This is my implementation of the bubble sort algorithm

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would